W427697/Discord-/docs/writing-docs/autodocs.md

 #### Learn more about Storybook documentation

-- AutoDocs for creating documentation for your stories
+- Autodocs for creating documentation for your stories
 - [MDX](./mdx.md) for customizing your documentation
 - [Doc Blocks](./doc-blocks.md) for authoring your documentation
 - [Publishing docs](./build-documentation.md) to automate the process of publishing your documentation